Ellis (Battle Arena Toshinden): Conception and development

-When Tamsoft was initially development their 3D fighting game Battle Arena Toshinden, when first developing the cast director Shintarō Nakaoka started with a basic concept taking inspiration from the duality of Ryu and Ken Masters of Capcom's Street Fighter series.
-Working with character designer Miho Furukawa, he then followed with developing certain character archetypes to provide a variety of physiques to the game, such as the "big man", the "guru", and the "lolita".
-As development progressed others added their own elements, such as programmers adding unique animations to characters to give them more visible personality, while one core person was assigned to each character to assist with the planning stage.
+When Tamsoft was initially developing their game, the cast director Shintarō Nakaoka started with a basic concept and took inspiration from the duality of Ryu and Ken Masters of Capcom's Street Fighter series.
+Working with character designer Miho Furukawa, he then followed with developing certain character archetypes to provide a variety of physiques to the game, like the "big man", the "guru", and the "lolita".
+As development progressed, others included their own elements, such as programmers adding unique animations to characters to give them more visible personality, while one core person was assigned to each character to assist with the planning stage.

 The character designs were finalized and drawn by Tsukasa Kotobuki, who also provided input on the development process.
-The game's publisher Takara initially sought to have Masami Obari for this role, but he was unable to due to obligations on another project and suggested Kotobuki instead.
-According to Battle Arena Toshinden URA director Norihiro Hayasaka, with the original game there was a noticeable discrepancy between the Kotobuki's artwork and the character models themselves, particularly in how he drew the female characters as slender with large breasts.
+The publisher Takara initially sought to have Masami Obari for this role, but he was unable to due to obligations on another project and suggested Kotobuki instead.
+According to Battle Arena Toshinden URA director Norihiro Hayasaka, with the original game, there was a discrepancy between Kotobuki's artwork and the character models themselves, particularly in how he drew the female characters as slender with large breasts.
 Hayasaka pushed for the models to be closer to Kotobuki's art in terms of silhouette as a result, but also keep sharp edges to retain a style unique for Toshinden.

 Design

-Ellis stands 155 cm (5 ft 1 in) tall and has measurements of 82-54-80 cm (32-21-31 in).
+Ellis stands tall and has measurements of 82-54-80 cm (32-21-31 in).

-Early designs for the character featured her with what the developers described as a more "sexy" and "adult" look, with her earliest designs featuring her having an exposed midsection and large breasts emphasized by a sash around them.
+Early designs for the character featured her with what the developers described as a more "sexy" and "adult" look.
+Her earliest designs depicted her having an exposed midsection and large breasts emphasized by a sash around them.
 In an interview with the staff of Famitsu, Kotobuki stated there were some disagreements between himself and the other developers regarding the character's outfit: he felt it should be a leotard with frills, while they wanted Ellis' outfit to consist of oversized clothing.
-The two combined their ideas, and as a result while her body is covered, the material on her legs and arms are rendered semi-transparent.
+The two combined their ideas, and as a result, her body is covered, but the material on her legs and arms are rendered semi-transparent.

+For Battle Arena Toshinden 3, her outfit was redesigned again, with the design focusing first on the leotard before adding extra transparent frills around it.
+This iteration proved difficult to create, and as a result went through multiple redesigns.